Record a Document

 - Recording costs are set by state law and vary based on document type and number of pages.
 Please see the fee schedule for a complete list of recording fees.

 - Recurring customers may establish an escrow account to draw fees from.
 For more information about escrow accounts, please contact the Recording Supervisor at 425-388-3055.

 3. Submit your document for recording

 Visit the Snohomish County Customer Service Center to submit your document in person.

-Payment methods accepted: Cash, check, money order, cashier’s check, Visa, Mastercard, or Discover.
+Payment methods accepted: Cash, check, money order. cashier's check, Visa, Mastercard, and Discover.

 Submit documents with exact fee to:

 3000 Rockefeller Ave M/S 204

 Everett, WA 98201